 As you can notice in the tweet attached above, India has been ranked fourth on the Bitcoin cryptocurrency trading chart and consumers traded 16,754.76 coins the past month.
 The populace of the country has now realized that Bitcoin can prove to be easy money, especially when the prices are soaring.
 It currently costs close to ₹2 lakh rupees, doubling over the past month.

-And we’d say this again, it is possible to regulate the Bitcoin market if you take the example of self-regulated trading platforms like Zebpay and Unocoin, who have nabbed huge investments over the past year or so.
+And we’d say this again, it is possible to regulate the Bitcoin and Ethereum to USD market if you take the example of self-regulated trading platforms like Zebpay and Unocoin, who have nabbed huge investments over the past year or so.

 A hands-on guy fascinated by new apps, technologies and enterprise products.